benjamin-robertson/update_trusted_facts/README.md

 This module affects the following

 * Updates the csr_attributes.yaml file on systems.
 Taking the existing trusted facts from agent certificate and merging the proposed changes set in the plan.
-Existing values in csr_attributes.yaml will be replaced during this process **This occurs when the plan is run in noop**
+Existing values in csr_attributes.yaml will be replaced during this process **This also occurs when the plan is run in noop**
 * Regenerates the agent certificate using the *puppet infrastructure run regenerate_agent_certificate* **Does not perform this step in noop**

 ### Beginning with update_trusted_facts